By Steve Hodges,M.D.

 Here’s what does not work to treat bedwetting: restricting liquids, hypnosis, chiropractic, midnight wake-ups, bribery, rewards, counseling for stress and anxiety.
 I’ve even had patients who were sprayed with water in the middle of the night as part of a very misguided treatment.

 What about bedwetting medication and alarms?
-Well, if these remedies did the trick, I would not have a bedwetting clinic packed with patients!
 In general, bladder medication has about the same success rate as a placebo.
 In some circumstances, I do prescribe medication, but only in conjunction with M.O.P., not as an alternative.
 Medications do not get to the root of the problem — constipation — and some bedwetting drugs actually cause constipation.

 Q: Is bedwetting a symptom of diabetes?